Devographics/StateOfJS-legacy/surveys/2018/website/src/content/introduction.md

 Just like JavaScript, the survey itself has been changing too.
 Here's what's new this year.

 - You might notice the **new, darker color theme**.
 Yes, dark themes are trendy (we’ll let it go this time Apple, but please stop copying us) but we’re also hoping it makes the charts more readable.
 - Also, there will be **no CSS section** this year.
-CSS is such a vast topic it would almost merit a survey of its own, so rather than do things halfway we decided to focus on JavaSript this time.
+CSS is such a vast topic it would almost merit a survey of its own, so rather than do things halfway we decided to focus on JavaScript this time.
 - Since we were cutting down on the number of questions, we decided to make each of them more detailed by asking **follow-up questions** to figure out the reasons why people were using (or not using) a given library.
 You'll find those in the “likes” and “dislikes” charts.
 - And since we now had more data, we decided to give each tool and library their **own individual result page**.
 - We also made **every chart shareable**, so don't hesitate to tweet or share any data that catches your eye.